microsoft/MLOpsTemplate/src/workshop/documents/part_0.md

 ## 2. Setup Github Account and Settings

-- 2.1 From the new brwoser tab, go to [Github](https://github.com/) and login to your account.
+- 2.1 From the new browser tab, go to [Github](https://github.com/) and login to your account.
     > Note: If you don't have an account for Github, please sign up.
 The workshop can't be done without a Github account.

-- After the login, go to [https://github.com/microsoft/MLOpsTemplate](https://github.com/microsoft/MLOpsTemplate) and click __fork__
+- 2.2 After the login, go to [https://github.com/microsoft/MLOpsTemplate](https://github.com/microsoft/MLOpsTemplate) and click __fork__
     ![](./images/run_mlopsworkshop_azcli009.png)

-- You will have the same repo in you github account Repository
+    > Note: You will have the same repo in under your Github account name.

-- Leave the tab open, DO NOT close it yet, you will come back to the your repo
+    > Leave the tab open and **do not** close it yet.
+You will come back to your repository.

 ## 3. Choose your development environment